bufanli/spring_angular/README.md

 # todos
 1. in package.json, 'ng build base href ./' is defined, but base href should be studied to find what it should be exactly.
+2. add steps how to add bootstrap, jquery, bootstrap-table into angular project.